SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Workflow_Jinja2_Support.md

 ### **Workflow Node Jinja2 Support**

-This guide provides a comprehensive overview of how to leverage the **Jinja2 templating engine** within WilmerAI workflow nodes.
-While standard variable substitution (`{my_variable}`) is suitable for simple cases, enabling Jinja2 unlocks advanced capabilities like conditional logic, loops, and data manipulation directly within your prompts.
+This guide describes how to use the **Jinja2 templating engine** within WilmerAI workflow nodes.
+While standard variable substitution (`{my_variable}`) is suitable for simple cases, enabling Jinja2 adds capabilities like conditional logic, loops, and data manipulation directly within your prompts.

 This feature is powered by the `$WorkflowVariableManager$`, which dynamically switches between standard formatting and the Jinja2 engine based on a simple flag in your node's configuration.

 -----

-### \#\# 1.
-Overview & Key Capabilities
+### 1. Overview & Key Capabilities

-Jinja2 is a powerful templating language for Python.
+Jinja2 is a templating language for Python.
 By enabling it on a per-node basis, you can transform static prompt strings into dynamic, logic-driven templates that react to the state of the workflow in real-time.

 **Key Capabilities:**